uptonking/note4yaoo/docs-handsontable.md

   - ref
     - [A Complete Guide to Changing the Size of Handsontable](https://handsontable.com/blog/articles/2016/3/a-complete-guide-to-changing-size-of-handsontable)

-- To set up Handsontable DOM structure in your application, you have to define its container as a starting point to initialise component.
+- To set up Handsontable DOM structure in your application, you have to define its container as a starting point to initialize component.
   - Usually, the `div` element becomes this container.
   - This container should **have defined dimensions** as well as the rest of your layout.
   - If container is a block element, then its parent has to have defined height.
 By default block element is 0px height, so 100% from 0px is still 0px.